ondrap/json-stream/README.md

 check for JSON syntax and the behaviour on incorrect JSON input is undefined (it cheats quite a lot).
 **The result on badly formed input is undefined.**

-- E.g. if the parser expects an array and a number is found, it is reported as an error.
+- If the parser expects an array and a number is found, it is reported as an error.
   Not finding a particular key in an object (`objectWithKey`) will not be reported as an error.
 - The ',' character in the lexer is treated as white-space.
 - When a value is not needed to be parsed, it is parsed by a parser counting braces and brackets.